n8n-io/n8n-docs/docs/data/data-mapping/data-item-linking/item-linking-errors.md

 Refer to [Item linking concepts](/data/data-mapping/data-item-linking/item-linking-concepts/) for a conceptual understanding of item linking, and [Manage item linking in the Code node](/data/data-mapping/data-item-linking/item-linking-code-node/) for detailed guidance on handling item linking.

+## Errors when using expressions

+When using expressions, you can reference data from any previous node.
+This doesn't have to be the node immediately before: it can be any previous node in the chain.
+When referencing nodes further back, you use the expression syntax `$(node_name).item`.
+Refer to [Mapping in the UI](/data/data-mapping/data-mapping-ui/) for more information on using this expression.

+Since the previous node can have many items in it, n8n needs to know which one to use.
+When using `.item`, n8n figures this out for you behind the scenes.

+`.item` fails if information is missing.
+To figure out which item to use, n8n maintains a thread back through the workflow's nodes for each item.
+For a given item, this thread tells n8n which items in previous nodes generated it.
+To find the matching item in a given previous node, n8n follows this thread back until it reaches the node in question.

+When using `.item`, n8n displays an error when:

+- The thread is broken
+- The thread points to more than one item in the previous node (as it's unclear which one to use)

+To solve these errors, you can either avoid using `.item`, or fix the root cause.

+You can avoid `.item` by using `.first()`, `.last()` or `.all()[index]` instead.
+They require you to know the position of the item that you’re targeting within the target node's output items.
+Refer to [Built in methods and variables | Output of other nodes](/code/builtin/output-other-nodes/) for more detail on these methods.

+The fix for the root cause depends on the exact error.

+### Fix for 'Info for expressions missing from previous node'

+If you see this error message:

+> ERROR: Info for expression missing from previous node

+There is a node in the chain that doesn't return pairing information properly.
+The solution here depends on the type of the previous node:

+- Code nodes: make sure you return which input items were used to produce each output item.
+Refer to [Item linking in the code node](/data/data-mapping/data-item-linking/item-linking-code-node/) for more information.
+- Custom or community nodes: the node creator needs to be modify the node to return which input items are used to produce each output item.
+Refer to [Item linking for node creators](/data/data-mapping/data-item-linking/item-linking-node-building/) for more information.

+### Fix for 'Multiple matching items for expression'

+This is the error message:

+> ERROR: Multiple matching items for expression

+Sometimes n8n uses multiple items to create a single item.
+Examples include the Summarize, Aggregate, and Merge nodes, all of which can combine information from multiple items.

+When you use `.item` and there are multiple possible matches, n8n doesn't know which one to use.
+To solve this you can either:

+- Use `.first()`, `.last()` or `.all()[index]` instead.
+Refer to [Built in methods and variables | Output of other nodes](/code/builtin/output-other-nodes/) for more detail on these methods.
+- Reference a different node that contains the same information, but doesn't have multiple matching items.